dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 as broad as daylight: there is nothing a man can dream to save us from the final human condition.
 And why would we take this from ourselves?

-And, as it does after the most vivid dreams, the nerves in my nose were tingling electrically for those five minutes.
+As it does after the most vivid dreams, the nerves in my nose were tingling electrically for those five minutes.
 These dreams usually involve transportation at some point.
 I've only ever experienced this in the past few years of my life.
 Here I have the most clear thoughts, though not necessarily connected to my dreams, and it is here where I feel like I know my mind, as it is truly meant to be.
-Perhaps it is artificially constrained and maybe it's natural.
-Every waking minute is a lie: it's all swimming upstream, which has made me not only stronger, but instinctively aware of the mind's facets, since I have to deal with so many neurological issues.
-I am engaged in constant metacognition.
+Perhaps it is artificially constrained and maybe it's natural.[^metacognition]

 The sudden insight: the social and phenomenological dynamics symbolized following hexagrams can all be summed up by analogies to waves on a beach.
+Describing six fundamental hexagrams within a pattern language of waves yields an *au naturale* basis for dialectic.

 #### Phenomenology of Ocean Waves